 We reviewed three scenarios: the base scenario reflects LIPA's base case projected electricity consumption; (b) Scenario 1 reflects a linear decline in consumption over time to 50% of LIPA's base case projected consumption for residential consumers and 65% for non-residential consumers; and (c) Scenario 2 reflects a constant 25% decline in consumption against LIPA's base case projected consumption.

-The base case scenario is reflects the 2.3% expected initial RC.
-Stress scenario 1 has the largest maximum charge of around 9.5%, which is higher than other transactions.
-The maximum charge for Scenario 2 is around 6.7%.
+Stress scenario 1 has the largest maximum charge of around 10.7%, which is higher than most other transactions we rate.

 Comparables